GiulioSP/giuliBIOF501Project/README.md

 ![cip lasso](outputs/example_outputs/amrlearn_results/PRJNA776899.learn/CIP_Lasso\ Regression.png "Regions with coefficients above threshold CIP Lasso Regression")

 The quality of models and region plots relies on the input data having many examples of resistant and non-resistant samples for each antibiotic.
 Given the smaller dataser selected for this demonstration, the quality is not ideal for models of AZI, CRO and ZOL.
 Zoliflodacin (ZOL) is a new antibiotic and therefore no resistance was observed in any sample.
-!!!! redo with better normalization so CFX matters.

 ## Sources
 [1] Zhang, Xi, et al. "AMRLearn: Protocol for a machine learning pipeline for characterization of antimicrobial resistance determinants in microbial genomic data."
 STAR protocols 6.2 (2025): 103733.